lib314a/SWOWZH/README.md

 ## Preprocessing scripts

-To avoid possible mistakes when read Chinese strings in MATLAB, we recommend that all the data should be loaded and saved as mat format.
-We also provide data in csv format for the users of other programming languages.
-The preprocessing scripts were only available in MATLAB, but we provided editable dictionaries for users to customize.
+To avoid potential errors when reading Chinese strings in MATLAB, we recommend loading and saving all data in `mat` format.
+We also provide data in `csv` format for users of other programming languages.
+Although the preprocessing scripts were primarily written in MATLAB, for the convenience of non-MATLAB users, we provided plain-text dictionaries in the `data/dictionaries` folder and `R` scripts in the `scripts` folder.

-The preprocessing scripts consist of `wordCleaning.m`, `participantCleaning.m` and `dataBalancing.m` scripts.
+The preprocessing scripts consist of `wordCleaning.(m|R)`, `participantCleaning.(m|R)` and `dataBalancing.(m|R)` scripts.

-`wordCleaning.m`: Problematic cue words and responses are marked or modified according to the dictionaries.
+`wordCleaning.(m|R)`: Problematic cue words and responses are marked or modified according to the dictionaries.
 The dictionaries could be found in the data/dictionaries folder and they were editable.
-The input of the script, SWOW-ZH_raw.mat, should be put in the data folder.
+The input of the script `SWOW-ZH_raw.mat` should be put in the data folder.

-Editable dictionaries:
+### The dictionaries

 1. `tradCues.(txt|mat)` and `tradCues.(txt|mat)`: Traditional Chinese cues and responses were transformed into simplified equivalents based on Open Chinese Convert library, `ropencc` package was access from (<https://github.com/Lchiffon/ropencc>).